EnvironmentalDashboard/getting-started/README.md

 - Environmental Orb
 	- Node.js powered orb server, at environmentalorb.org

-This content is served from two servers, 159.89.232.129 (DigitalOcean server, referred to as nyc1 in haproxy configs) and 132.162.36.210 ("CSR" server, referred to as node in haproxy configs).
-The 159 address is the primary IP and the DigitalOcean server is used as both a web server and a load balancer, offloading some traffic to the CSR server (see [load balancing](#dns-and-load-balancing) for more information).
-Thus, instances of each web app need to be maintained on each server and static assets syned (which is not yet implemented).
+This content is served from two servers, 159.89.232.129 (DigitalOcean server, referred to as `nyc1`) and 132.162.36.210 (an Intel NUC mini PC sitting in the AJLC annex, referred to as `nuc`). nyc1 is the primary server, running a load balancer (HAProxy), a web server (Apache), and the database (MySQL).
+HAProxy will divide web traffic between nyc1 and nuc (meaning these machines must serve identical content).
+Currently, all database traffic is served by nyc1.

 ## Style guide
 php-cs-fixer